lauren-cousin/attentivemind/README.md

 ## Accessing the Application
 Visit the following URL to access the application: https://attentive-mind-uvxoy.ondigitalocean.app/.
+* Please note the nlp service is turned off to save $$ while in demo mode.
+Running a model is pricey.

 You can also build and run a Dockerized version of the app locally by following the instructions below.

 ## Hosting